tstoegi/MyMeter/README.md

 Q: How can I set an initial counter value?
 <br>
-A: Just send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/total_m3" e.g. "202.23" - after receiving there is a response with "0" and the normal counter "total_m3" should be up to date
+A: Just send/publish a mqtt message (with retain!) to "haus/gasmeter/settings/total" e.g. "202.23" - after receiving there is a response with "0" and the normal counter "total" should be up to date

 Q: How can I install OTA update (via Arduino IDE)?
 <br>